 - There will be an announcement for your race to “stage” at the line.
 That’s when you show up to the are to be put in rows in the start grid.
 Both of your races are fairly small unless there are a bunch of day-of registrations.
 Regardless, you’ll start in the second row.

 - When you get to the staging area, you can take off your warmup pants and hang the jacket around your shoulder.
 You can give me all the clothing, and I’ll bring it back to my van.?

 - Do your business in the porta-potty 15 minutes before the race.
-There’a always nerves at the start line, and you’ll always feel like you have to pee.
-If you make sure to go before hand, you know it’s just a false alarm!
+There’s always nerves at the start line, and you’ll always feel like you have to pee.
+If you make sure to go beforehand, you know it’s just a false alarm!

 - At the start, just go!
 Don’t worry about saving anything but at the same time don’t go so hard you blow up.
 If you get a great start and find yourself in the lead, just let someone else go by you so you can follow others.
 Stay with groups as long as you can but stay within yourself.
 Find places to recover, like downhills, and breathe.

 - Smile and laugh.
 No really.
 You’re riding a bike on a farm, for goodness sake.
 How dumb is this cyclocross sport!
 There’s lots of people who take this seriously, including me at times, but then I have to realize how seriously stupid it is to take a perfectly nice bicycle and ride it through mud.

 - When you get dropped from the first group, have patience.
 Look for the next person in the line, and beat that person.
 Then go for the next person, etc.

 - Bring something dry to change into after the race.
 I usually bring a big towel to cover myself when I change in the car (that’s also one reason I bought the van!).

 - Bring a post-race beverage of choice to watch the next race and cheer.
 I always end up walking to the part of the course that I could never figure out during the race just to see how others managed it.